Durandal14/vscode-extension-dbml-viewer/README.md

 An extension for Visual Studio Code that provides real-time rendering of a database schema from the generated DBML code.

 ## Features

+-   Live preview (eye icon in the top right corner / command palette)
+-   Download SVG (in command palette)
+-   Code Structure with layout of code

+## TODO

 -   Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Code Structure with layout of code

 ## Demo

 ![Demo](./dbml-demo.gif)

 ## Appendix

 This extension is a perfect complement to [vscode-dbml](vscode:extension/matt-meyers.vscode-dbml) (color syntaxing and SQL export commands).

 ## References